-The surface water drainage proposals set out in the submitted flood risk assessment are only preliminary and subject to change following further detailed design and investigation.
-The applicant is therefore expected to provide a final sustainable drainage strategy for the development once all detailed design and investigation work has been completed.
+The surface water drainage proposals set out on drawing 20023 - DS01 C Rev C are only preliminary and subject to change following further detailed design and investigation.
+The applicant is expected to provide a final surface water drainage scheme for the development once all detailed design and investigation work has been completed.
 The final strategy will need to be submitted to and approved by the LPA prior to the commencement of any development and must comply with the requirements of the National Planning Policy Framework, the Planning Practice Guidance and the Defra Technical Standards for Sustainable Drainage Systems.
 The strategy should also be accompanied by an appropriate management and maintenance plan that details how the surface water drainage network will be managed and maintained over the lifetime of the development.
 The LLFA is satisfied that these details can be secured through the inclusion of the above recommended planning conditions.

-The applicant is advised to take note of the requirement with regard to climate change and urban creep and to ensure that this is appropriately accounted for within the final detailed sustainable drainage scheme.
+The applicant is advised to take note of the requirement with regard to urban creep and to ensure that this is appropriately accounted for within the final detailed sustainable drainage scheme.